-- a) retroactively declared forfeit; - b) abandoned before completion and not replayed.
+- a. retroactively declared forfeit; - b. abandoned before completion and not replayed.

-Article 65 - Time limits on enforcement of decisions
+Article 65 Time limits on enforcement of decisions

-- Enforcement of decisions is barred: - a) for exclusions from UEFA competitions: - 1) after five years for one-season exclusions, - 2) after eight years for two-season exclusions, - 3) after ten years for exclusions in excess of two seasons; - b) for stadium closures and matches to be played behind closed doors: - 1) after five years for measures applying to one or two matches, - 2) after eight years for measures applying to three or four matches, - 3) after ten years for measures applying to more than four matches; - c) for the suspension of individuals: - 1) after three years for one-match suspensions, - 2) after six years for suspensions for two to six matches, - 3) after eight years for suspensions in excess of six matches; - d) after five years for all other disciplinary measures. - Offences involving match-fixing, bribery and corruption are not subject to these time limits. - The time limit on enforcement begins on 1 August after the season in which the disciplinary measure was imposed.
+- Enforcement of decisions is barred: - a. for exclusions from UEFA competitions: - i. after five years for one-season exclusions, - ii. after eight years for two-season exclusions, - iii. after ten years for exclusions in excess of two seasons; - b. for stadium closures and matches to be played behind closed doors: - i. after five years for measures applying to one or two matches, - ii. after eight years for measures applying to three or four matches, - iii. after ten years for measures applying to more than four matches; - c. for the suspension of individuals: - i. after two years for one or two-match suspensions, - ii. after five years for suspensions for three to six matches, - iii. after eight years for suspensions in excess of six matches; - d. after five years for all other disciplinary measures. - Offences involving match-fixing, bribery and corruption are not subject to these time limits. - The time limit on enforcement begins on 1 August after the season in which the disciplinary measure was imposed.
 The time limit comprises a specified number of years calculated according to the UEFA season, i.e. from 1 August of one year to 31 July of the next.